It used to be impossible to manage any kind of SEO campaign without keyword research backing up your strategy.

 Researching keyword trends can also help you figure out behavioral insights of online users.
 For example, using Google Trends can help you identify major fluctuations in certain keyword search volume.
 This can help you identify the rising or falling popularity of various subjects related to your industry, and may help you plan for long-term positions.

-Topic cultivation is my personal favorite – what I feel is the greatest advantage keyword research has to offer today.
+Topic cultivation is my personal favorite - what I feel is the greatest advantage of keyword research in 2016, and the past few years in general.
 Modern SEO still requires consideration of keywords, but with content being such an integral part of SEO success and semantic search dictating the majority of results, your choice of topics is even more important.
 Keyword research, if used as a means of probing user intent and identifying good topics to write about, can help direct your campaign in a direction that resonates with users (and rank high in search engines at the same time).

 Assumption and Bias Correction